-Will the SLA rule pause outside business hours?
+Can SLA rules pause outside business hours?

-Yes.
-If you select Within business hours under Time limits, the SLA timer will only run during business hours.
-For instance, with a 4-hour SLA limit and 8am – 5pm business hours, a message arriving at 4pm will breach its SLA the next day at 11am; Front will count 4 business hours and not include your off-hours.
+For example, if your team has a 4-hour SLA time limit, and business hours are 8am – 5pm, then a message arriving at 4 pm will breach its SLA the next day at 11am.
+Front will count 4 business hours and not include your off-hours.

 Can I set individual or company SLA rules?